google-research/deeplab2/g3doc/projects/panoptic_deeplab.md

 # Panoptic-DeepLab

-Panoptic-DeepLab is a state-of-the-art **box-free** system for panoptic segmentation, where the goal is to assign a unique value, encoding both semantic label (e.g., person, car) and instance ID (e.g., instance_1, instance_2), to every pixel in an image.
+Panoptic-DeepLab is a state-of-the-art **box-free** system for panoptic segmentation [1], where the goal is to assign a unique value, encoding both semantic label (e.g., person, car) and instance ID (e.g., instance_1, instance_2), to every pixel in an image.

-Panoptic-DeepLab improves over the DeeperLab model (one of the first box-free systems for panoptic segmentation, which combines DeepLabv3+ and PersonLab) by simplifying the class-agnostic instance detection to only use a center keypoint.
+Panoptic-DeepLab improves over the DeeperLab [6], which is one of the first box-free systems for panoptic segmentation combining DeepLabv3+ [7] and PersonLab [8], by simplifying the class-agnostic instance detection to only use a center keypoint.
 As a result, Panoptic-DeepLab predicts three outputs: (1) semantic segmentation, (2) instance center heatmap, and (3) instance center regression.

-The class-agnostic instance segmentation is first obtained by grouping the predicted foreground pixels (inferred by semantic segmentation) to their closest predicted instance centers.
-To generate final panoptic segmentation, we then fuse the class-agnostic instance segmentation with semantic segmentation by the efficient majority-vote scheme.
+The class-agnostic instance segmentation is first obtained by grouping the predicted foreground pixels (inferred by semantic segmentation) to their closest predicted instance centers [2].
+To generate final panoptic segmentation, we then fuse the class-agnostic instance segmentation with semantic segmentation by the efficient majority-vote scheme [6].

 <p align="center">